astrotime/timenomad_app/collections/_posts/2018-09-28-masculine-feminine-transgender-in-astrology.md

 What could this mean?
 Being very slowly moving planets, trans-Saturnian bodies represent trends at the societal level, changes that germinate totally unseen until finally arrived and manifested.

 At the personal level, they are enhancers of the classical planets, they actively transform the dominant hue of the classical planets as well as their gender qualities.

+Among other things, Pluto relates to the base chakra, the seat of sexual “configuration” and the forces of core attraction.
+Pluto-Mercury duo provides a rich base for sexual oscillations — when one is in touch their Pluto-Mercury they can be anything, actively transgressing any traditional view of what is considered to be “normal”.

 ## What about the stars?